Skip to content

 Consider referencing established and popular context-driven test strategy models (or templates).
 Use them as an inspiration to create your test strategy.
 Remember that no model is correct so you will have to find what works for you.
 You may need to blend multiple models.
 Some of the popular test strategy models are:

-Blend Automation, AI, and Human Role
+The Right Mix: Automation, AI, and Human Expertise in Testing

 With new possibilities and technical advancement happening frequently, it’s important to have a blend of Automation, AI bots, and Human Testers involved in your strategy.
 Automation should be approached strategically, focusing on areas where it adds the most value rather than attempting to automate everything.
 Also, avoid restricting its use to just script and flow automation.
 Additionally, AI bots excel at simple, repeatable, and quick assistance tasks.
 They can also be trained on your existing project data and can be utilized as a powerful testing assistant.
 Human testers should always remain indispensable and at the core of your test strategy for their ability to adapt, think critically, and uncover nuanced issues.